Review information about the newly implemented Pay-for-Performance Program.

 MNITS Interactive (837P) Professional: Enter the dates of hospital admission and discharge in the Additional Dates field in the Claim Information tab.
 If the recipient has not been discharged, do not enter a Discharge Date in the Additional Dates field.

-Providers must complete the Non-participating Facility Births Evidence-based Childbirth Program (DHS-6469) form for all elective inductions between January 1, 2012 and July 31, 2012, delivered in a hospital without a hard stop policy in place.
+Providers must complete the Non-participating Facility Births Evidence-based Childbirth Program (DHS-6469) for all elective inductions between Jan.
+1, 2012, and July 31, 2012, delivered in a hospital without a hard stop policy in place.

 For births on or after August 1, 2012, providers doing elective inductions prior to 39 weeks gestation no longer have to submit the Non-participating Facility Births Evidence-based Childbirth Program form (DHS-6469).